lemunozm/asciiarena/README.md

     asciiarena client
     ```

-Both application modes has several CLI flags nad options to select
+Both application modes has several CLI flags and options to select
 the host, ports, enable logs, etc...